 There’s no doubt about it.
-Customizing some incentive trips is challenging.
+Customizing an incentive trip is challenging.
 Maybe you have a limited budget.
 Or maybe your group is gigantic.
 Well there is good news for you.
 We recently spoke with Annette Chinn, founder and CEO, streamlinevents.
 Over the course of her 25-year career, Chinn has managed incentive trips of all types and sizes.
 Her tips and examples below make it easier to customize every trip—regardless of guest preferences, destination, budget or group size.

 Is it possible to customize incentive trips without having a lavish budget?